Henry Tingle Wilde: Officers reshuffle

-On the ship's sailing day, 10 April 1912, Wilde reported for duty at 6:00 a.m.
-Wilde was assembled with men for the ship's lifeboat drill.
+On the ship's sailing day, 10 April 1912, Wilde mustered with the crew, and afterwards participated in the ship's lifeboat drill.
 The officers made their way to their departure stations; Wilde was at the head of the forecastle, overseeing the crew working the mooring lines.
-Lightoller was a bit further aft on the Forecastle, working under Wilde's direction.
-Around the time of departure, he was assisting Lightoller in casting off mooring ropes and in securing of tug lines.
+Around the time of departure, he was overseeing in casting off mooring ropes and in securing of tug lines.
 Wilde stood by the anchor crane at the bow, his hands clasped behind his back, watching the crewmen kneeling on the deck next to him, coiling the lines neatly for storage.
-After the ship was put to sea, Wilde worked the 2–6 watches every morning and afternoon.
+After the ship was put to sea, Wilde worked the 2:00–6:00 watches every morning and afternoon.
 On 11 April Third Class Steward John E. Hart recalled that at some point during the day, there was a general bulkhead inspection.
 He saw Wilde and designer Thomas Andrews checking to make sure that the crew would close the watertight doors manually.

-On the Titanic, Wilde reportedly wrote a letter to his sister at Cobh in which he mentioned that he had "a queer feeling about the ship".
+Sinking

 On 14 April Wilde was relieved of Officer of the Watch at 6pm by Lightoller.
 At 11:40 p.m., on 14 April, the ship hit an iceberg.
-After the collison with the iceberg, Trimmer Hemming and Storekeeper Frank Prentice headed up to the forecastle head, just forward of the anchor crane, to investigate air hissing out of the vent pipe with considerable force, indicating the peak tank was flooding rapidly.
-Wilde came along with Boatswain's Mate Albert Haines.
-Wilde asked Hemming about the hissing noise and Hemming said water must be flooding the forepeak tank but that the storeroom was dry.
+After the collision with the iceberg, Lamp trimmer Samuel Hemming headed up to the forecastle head, just forward of the anchor crane, to investigate air hissing out of the vent pipe with considerable force, indicating the peak tank was flooding rapidly.
+Wilde came along shortly afterwards and asked Hemming about the hissing noise to which Hemming said water must be flooding the forepeak tank but that the storeroom was dry.
 Wilde proceeded on his way.
 Haines later informed Wilde on the bridge that No. 1 hold was flooding.
 Wilde told him to get his men up, and then to get the boats out.

-He probably may have ordered Boxhall to wake Lightoller, Pitman and Lowe.
+It is likely that Wilde may have been the one who ordered Fourth Officer Joseph Boxhall to wake up the off-duty officers.
 On the port side, Wilde took charge of the boats and Lightoller would assist him.
 He met Wilde just outside the door to the officers' quarters and Wilde ordered him to get the covers off the boats.
 He asked if all hands had been called, and Wilde replied in the affirmative.
 Lightoller asked Wilde if they could swing the boats out, but Wilde did not seem to want to just yet.
-When Lightoller ran to Smith, he gave him permission.
+When Lightoller ran to Smith who gave him permission.